Carliquiss/easy_pwn_guide/README.md

 # Easy PWN Guide ⚠️ in progress ⚠️
-_Binaries are from amstrongCTF and tamuCTF_
+_Binaries are from ångstromCTF and tamuCTF_

 ## Content 📚
 In each folder inside this repository should be the following files: